empiteNawanjana/LessReactNative/README.md

   - Android -
         Automatically link for Android by react-native link react-native-gesture-handler

+- Configure Android App with Android SDK

+  - Create a file inside android folder and name it to 'local.properties'
+  - Add your android sdk path -
+        sdk.dir=/Users/{YOUR HOME}/Library/Android/sdk

 - Clear cache and run the react native packager